soniah/blog/content/posts/2009-05-04-syncing-palm-pilot-with-jpilot-and-visor-on-ubuntu.md

   * *read this step carefully:* no need to change the Serial Port setting in Preferences -- JPilot will pick up the correct one on the first sync (which is now unexpectedly *Other* rather than */dev/ttyUSBO* or *usb:*)
   * *read this step carefully:* from jpilot **File > Install User**, click sync button on Palm Pilot, count to 5, then click **Install User** button in JPilot dialog box
   * click sync button on Palm Pilot, count to 5, then click **Sync** in JPilot
-  * if syncing isn&#8217;t working (especially on a machine that&#8217;s been upgraded from an older version of Ubuntu), try closing JPilot, **mv .jpilot .jpilot.bak**, restarting JPilot, then doing the **Install User** steps again
+  * if syncing isn't working (especially on a machine that's been upgraded from an older version of Ubuntu), try closing JPilot, **mv .jpilot .jpilot.bak**, restarting JPilot, then doing the **Install User** steps again

 ### <span style="text-decoration: underline;">See also:</span>

   * (totally off-topic): [HOWTO: Import iCalendar (ics) Appointments Into JPilot][1]
-  * some pages mention installing pilot-link -- this isn&#8217;t required
+  * some pages mention installing pilot-link -- this isn't required
   * some pages mention modifying files in**/etc/udev/rules.d** -- this no longer seems required

 <http://www.linuxquestions.org/questions/showthread.php?t=79965>